ArjunaCluster/ArjunaUsers/getting_started/data_backup.md

 The `-P` flag is used to enable progress reporting and will display real-time progress statistics.
 You may get warnings about symlinks not being copied.
 To copy symlinked files and folders, use the `--copy-links` flag.

+Sometimes, `rclone` will take longer to back up than is practical to leave a terminal open on your computer.
+For these instances we recommend using a terminal multiplexer such as `tmux` or `screen`, both of which allow the user to detach from a terminal session.
+Do not attempt to back up via a slurm job!

+> This is only applicable for non-automated backups.

 ## Automated Backups

 A generic cron backup script is provided below; to use it, do the following: